HiTechGen/Ani2Cmd/README.md

 • <b>New</b> Pause & Replay function:

-⇒ You can now pause/replay video sequence by pressing 'space bar' button and to unpause it you just have to press any key.
+⇒ You can now pause/replay video sequence by pressing 'Space bar' button and to unpause it you just have to press any key.

 • <b>New</b> Escape menu:

-⇒ User can now return to homepage menu by pressing 'esc' button.
+⇒ User can now return to homepage menu by pressing 'Esc' button.

 • <b>New</b> Rewind & Fast Forward function:

-⇒ This new feature allows you to return to previous or next frame by pressing/holding [left/right] arrow key.
+⇒ This new feature allows you to return to previous or next frame by pressing/holding [Left/Right] arrow key.

+• <b>New</b> Loop mode:

+⇒ You can play video in loop by pressing 'L'

 >Improvements